-- At least 2 years of professional experience preferred;
+- At least 3 years of professional experience in nonprofit projects;

 - Excellent English writing and communication skills;

-- Proficient in Microsoft Word, Excel, and PowerPoint;
+- Proficiency in Microsoft Word and Excel required.

 The candidate must also possess legal authorization to work in the United States.

-To apply, please e-mail your cover letter, curriculum vitae, and writing sample (no more than 5 pages) to email@example.com.
-Applications will be considered on a rolling basis, and early submission is encouraged.
+To apply, please e-mail your cover letter and curriculum vitae to email@example.com.
+Applications will be considered on a rolling basis until January 15, and early submission is encouraged.

 Only finalists will be contacted - no phone calls please.
 ICNL is an equal opportunity employer.